flatpickles/sketchbook/docs/beta-testing.md

 -   Am I describing what Sketchbook _**is**_ and _**does**_ well enough in the docs I have so far?
 -   Was the "Quick Start Guide" effective?
 Any suggestions for a better first intro?
 -   How intuitive is the ordering & breakdown of concepts in the documentation as a whole?
 Any suggestions for reorganization?
--   Does anything feel too detailed, or not detailed enough?
--   Does anything need documentation that isn't currently covered?
--   Would you prefer TypeScript examples or JavaScript examples?
-Or both?

 **Configuration**